Domain Generalization for Crop Segmentation with Standardized Ensemble Knowledge Distillation: Results

 \subsection{DG Benchmark}

-We run the leave-one-out domain generalization benchmark described in \ref{subsec:training} and report the results with their mean and standard deviation in Table \ref{tab:dg}.
-On average, our ensemble distillation methodology is 3\% better than the second-best compared solution (ISW).
-Moreover, it achieves the best or second-best results on each target domain, confirming that distilling from a set of specialized teachers gives insightful information to the student and makes it less biased towards domain-specific features.
+We run the leave-one-out DG benchmark described in \ref{subsec:training} and report the results with their mean and standard deviation in Table \ref{tab:dg}.
+On average, our ensemble distillation methodology is 1.3\% better than the second-best compared solution (XDED), which also distills from a set of specialized teachers.
+This strategy, hence, proves to give insightful information to the student and makes it less biased towards domain-specific features.
 The results for ERM are quite balanced across domains, proving the strong validity of this method despite its simplicity.
-ISW achieves positive results, generalizing well on almost all crops but failing in the \textit{Lettuce} domain.
-This failure could be due to the color of lettuce since its leaves get easily confounded with the color of grass in other domains (e.g. \textit{Vineyard}).
-Our method, instead, retains good performance thanks to the insights given by the ensembled teachers and is not biased by spurious color correlations.
-However, the variance in results is considerable for the most challenging domains for almost all the DG methodologies tested.
-WildNet, instead, presents quite stable average performances over the runs but reports suboptimal results.
-This finding suggests that DG training offers a complex challenge, and our KD methodology could be further studied and improved to provide more robust results.
-We will address this aspect in future works.
+Other DG methods, even though obtaining superior results in specific domains, are, on average, suboptimal.
+This failure could be due to the methods focusing on features that are extremely beneficial for some specific scenarios but useless to others.
+Our method, instead, retains consistently good performance in all domains thanks to the insights given by the ensembled teachers.